-One of RUF's original student projects, this small, 500 gallon reserculatory system was designed to prove the viability of aquaponics in sub-optimal environments.
-Due to the nature of where Roger's Urban Farmlab is, surrounded by large Eucalyptus trees and close to the ocean, the previous team decided to build this as a test bed to make sure that the fish wouldn't die.
+One of RCG's original student projects, this small, 500 gallon reserculatory system was designed to prove the viability of aquaponics in sub-optimal environments.
+Due to the nature of where Roger's Community Garden is, surrounded by large Eucalyptus trees and close to the ocean, the previous team decided to build this as a test bed to make sure that the fish wouldn't die.
 Furthermore, due to the wide temperature swings the region can experience, the team wasn't sure if production fish could be used, and settled on Koi.

 Unfortunately, the project team graduated and the system has been in maintenance mode ever since, with very limited produce grown compared to what it could potentially grow.
 As a result, this system has been in a low-density grow mode.
 However, it is believed that with someone working more hands-on, the project could reach near the expected maximum growth potential of an aquaponic system.